ionelmc/python-redis-lock/README.rst

 * based on the standard SETNX recipe
 * optional expiry
-* optional lock refreshing (use a low expire but keep the lock active)
+* optional lock renewal (use a low expire but keep the lock active)
 * no spinloops at acquire

 Implementation